polakowo/vectorbt/README.md

 - Extends pandas using a custom `vbt` accessor
 - For high performance, most operations are done stricly using NumPy and Numba
-- Provides a collection of utility functions for working with data
+- Provides a [collection of utility functions](vectorbt/utils) for working with data
 - Extensive input and output validation during execution (data type, shape, etc.)
 - Implements NumPy broadcasting for pandas
     - Supports different modes for broadcasting index/columns
-- Charting functions with Plotly that help visualize backtest results
 - `vbt.timeseries` accessor for working with time-series data
     - Provides compiled versions of common pandas functions, such as rolling, groupby, and resample
 - `vbt.signals` accessor for working with signals data